Fresh Graduate vacancy at The PIND

 The Foundation established an internship program to allow students and young graduates to develop their professional interests and capacity in their chosen career paths in fields related to PIND’s programs and operations.

-The internship provides opportunities to share ideas and have exposure to PIND’s programs and projects, with the following key learning goals:
+The internship provides opportunities to share ideas and has exposure to PIND’s programs and projects, with the following key learning goals:

 - Learning how theoretical knowledge gained is applied in a practical professional setting; and